6 key insights from the Enhesa Chemicals Management and Sustainability Survey

 6 key insights from our survey_web5

-• A lack of resources overall prevents companies from progressing sustainable chemistry practices.
+• A lack of resources overall prevents companies from progressing safer chemical programs and sustainable chemistry practices.

 • A quarter recognizes that limited resources and staff hinder supplier engagement efforts.